TylerCityStation

 CANNON1 [D&N, 1852]

-This station is not shown on the 1856FC map at left but it is seen east of the track on the 1868 Beer's map at right.
+This station in the town of WILTON is not shown on the 1856FC map at left but it is seen east of the track on the 1868 Beer's map at right.
 This was an original D&N stop from 1852.
 The station burned in October, 1890, in a fire reported to have been arson.
 This is according to a newspaper article that, interestingly enough, is mistitled to read that the HRR freight station in South Norwalk, the byline town, had burned, which we first thought to mean WILSON POINT.
 The article text clarifies that the fire started in the grocery store "across the way" from what had to be the station here and soon took CANNON1.
 It said that the freight depot was destroyed, as well as the waiting room and telegraph station, in what was a combination depot perhaps similar in appearance to D&N stations BETHEL1 and GEORGETOWN1.
 [REFS: NHER/10/03/1890/01; SL34.4.33][rev011813]

 CANNON2 [HRR, 1892]

-The second staton was erected sometime between the inspections of the HRR's D&N branch by the railroad commissioners in late 1891 and early 1892.
+The second station was finished by May, 1892.
+The 9/30/1892 HRR annual report shows an expense of $1022.88 for the new depot.
 This stop had been named from the start for D&N builder Charles Cannon, who coincidentally died shortly after the new station was built.
 In December, 1915, the post office here was renamed so as to avoid confusion with Canaan, and the railroad followed suit by changing the name of the station to CANNONDALE.
-The PUC inspection photo at lower left is dated 10/21/1925 and shows the new name in use.
+The PUC inspection photo at middle is dated 10/21/1925 and shows the new name in use.
 The structure still graces Metro North's Danbury line today in 2012.
-[REFS: NHER/10/22/1891/04; HC/06/09/1892/02; NHER/06/09/1892/04; HC/12/30/1892/06; SL34.4.33][rev011813]
+[REFS: NHER/10/22/1891/04; HRRAR54.1892.3; HC/06/09/1892/02; NHER/06/09/1892/04; HC/12/30/1892/06; SL34.4.33][rev102913]

 CANTERBURY2 [NY&NE, 1877?]